What are Hive Keys?

 There are 2 ways to solve this:

-2. Confirm that there are no spaces being copied with your key, either before, after, or perhaps in between two of the characters.
+2. Confirm that no spaces are being copied with your key, either before, after, or perhaps in between two of the characters.
 If you suspect this might be the case, click on the icon to the right of your key to reveal the actual characters.

 If neither of these resolve the issue, please check if you have changed your keys recently and, if so, confirm that you are using the new, updated keys, as the old keys will no longer function.

-If you find that your keys were changed, but you did not do this yourself, it is possible that access to your keys or account has been compromised.
+If you find that your keys were changed, but you did not do this yourself, access to your keys or account may have been compromised.
 In a case like this, please contact support immediately by creating a ticket, and the support agents will see if recovery is possible.

 Non-base58 Character Error